-In year 8, pupils are differentiated into bands based on GL assessment in consultation with the heads of year.
-The allocation of pupils to particular classes takes place at the end of each school year, and there are opportunities for individual pupils to transfer between classes based on the tracking of their academic progress, which is measured on four separate occasions each year.
+In year 8, pupils are differentiated into bands based on PTE and PTM results in consultation with the heads of year.
+The allocation of pupils to particular classes takes place at the end of each school year, and there are opportunities for individual pupils to transfer between classes.